 The following procedures apply to all merchandise returns for refund, repurchase, or exchange:

-- All items must be returned by the Consultant or customer who purchased it directly from Wealtheo™.
+a.
+All items must be returned by the Affiliate or customer who purchased it directly from Wealtheo™.

-- Proper shipping carton(s) and packing materials are to be used in packaging the items(s) being returned, and the best and most economical means of shipping is suggested.
+b.
+Proper shipping carton(s) and packing materials are to be used in packaging the items(s) being returned, and the best and most economical means of shipping is suggested.
 All returns must be shipped to Wealtheo™ shipping pre-paid.
 Wealtheo™ does not accept shipping-collect packages.
-The risk of loss in shipping for returned items shall be on the Consultant.
-If the returned items are not received by the Company’s Distribution Center, it is the responsibility of the Consultant to trace the shipment.
+The risk of loss in shipping for returned items shall be on the Affiliate.
+If the returned items are not received by the Company’s Distribution Center, it is the responsibility of the Affiliate to trace the shipment.

 No refund or replacement of any items will be made if the conditions of these rules are not met.